srujana13/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi! :) I am Srujana, a Computer Science grad student at NC State Univerisity.
-I completed my undergradute studies in Computer Science in Hyderabad, India in 2018.
-I had the opportunity to work on real world problems during my one year at Amazon.
-I am actively seeking summer internship positions for summer 2020!
-Outside of work, My interests include photography, fictional books and baking.
+Hello, I am Srujana, a working professional in the IT industry, currently working as a Software Engineer at MathWorks.
+I completed my Masters in Computer Science from North Carolina State University, Raielgh.
+Outside of work, My interests include photography, reading and baking.